harpocrates/corrode/src/Language/Rust/Corrode/C.md

     }
 ```

 Inside a function, we find C statements.
-Although syntax which is
+Unlike C syntax which is oriented
-a statement in C is almost always an expression instead in Rust, for the
-purpose of simplifying statements (especially loops) `interpretStatement`
+around statements, Rust syntax is mostly just expressions.
+Nonetheless, by
-transforms one `CStatement` into a list of Rust expressions.
+having `interpretStatement` return a list of Rust statements (instead of
+just a Rust expression), we end up being able to get rid of superfluous
+curly braces.

 ```haskell
 interpretStatement :: CStat -> EnvMonad [Rust.Stmt]